sindresorhus/sindresorhus.github.com/_apps/dato.md

 Dato uses the system default calendar app.
 To change the default calendar app, open the built-in Calendar app, open “Preferences…”, and in the “Default calendar app” preference, select the app you want.

-Dato supports opening calendar events directly in Calendar, Fantastical, BusyCal, and Google Calendar (web).
+Dato supports opening calendar events directly in Calendar, Fantastical, BusyCal, Outlook, and Google Calendar (web).
 For other apps, Dato will just open the app.

 #### How can I make my calendar refresh more often?